RCass172/rent-a-drone/README.md

 11. Any links clicked should open in a new tab
 12. I would like to be able to tell if the service provided is reliable

+# **Design**

+* Hero Image - The sky photograph used for the hero image was chosen to relate to the service provided
+* Colors - From the hero image the blue was taken and used for the navigation bar and footer.
+The off-white was taken from the clouds to use as a background color in sections and then a white for the alternate sections to create a nice flow and match in with the sky theme of the hero image
+* Fonts - I used the Lato and Roboto fonts throughout the website which both match well together with a fallback font of sans-serif.
+I also used a cursive font, dancing script for the text on the hero image to create a more personal and fun touch when the user first arrives to the website.
+These were integrated into the website using [Google Fonts](https://fonts.google.com/)
+* Logo - The business logo was created on the website [Free Logo Design](https://www.freelogodesign.org/) which is used on the navigation bar and made clickable to send user back to top of page
+* Wireframes - Balsamiq was used to show the initial wireframes I had created for the website on the three devices mobile/tablet/desktop - [view Here]()

 # **Features**

 ## Navigation Bar